MohitMahajan03/6th-SEM/AI-ML/Module 5/module5.md

 ## IoT Data Acquisition System.
 ## How to prepare data for machine learning algorithms.
 ## Exploratory Data Analysis (EDA) for IoT data.
 ## Anomaly detection on IoT data.

+* An anomaly

-Working principle & Use of Geographical Information System (GIS), GPS module for vehicle speed measurement and real-time tracking.
+## Working principle & Use of Geographical Information System (GIS), GPS module for vehicle speed measurement and real-time tracking.
 ## Analysis of IoT- enabled wearable devices data, smart cities data, and smart agriculture data.